 To implement a calendar, our team decided to apply a ready-to-use open-source component called CVCalendar.
-We chose CVCalendar because it has a customizable interface, which meant we could bring it in line with the app’s UI design.
+We chose CVCalendar because it has a interface that can be easily customized, which meant we could bring it in line with the app’s UI design.

 Initially, this component was a standard calendar.
-It was possible to change the color scheme, size, and fonts, and to transform it to a weekly view.
-It also had the ability to display dots to indicate events scheduled for a particular day.
+It was possible to change the color scheme, size, and fonts, and to switch it to a weekly view.
+The calendar also had the ability to display dots to indicate events scheduled for a particular day.

 To build your custom UI, you can also use UICollectionView, which manages an ordered collection of data items and presents them using customizable layouts.